Yanqi-Xu/parole/parole/parole_data_diary_public.md

 ### The financial cost

-We first need to see who went through a meeting with members missing.
-Then we also constrain it to the subset that actually had more than one hearing.
-We end up with a dataset `lag_btw_hears` of all 3,746 hearings of people who had multiple hearings and also had at least one missed vote.
+We first need to see who went through a meeting with missing votes.
+Then we also further limit this group to the subset that actually had more than one hearing.
+We end up with a data set `lag_btw_hears` of all 3,746 hearings of people who had multiple hearings and also had at least one missed vote.

 Then we look at these people’s meetings in front of a partial board and the next meeting immediately after said meetings.